 One of the best ways to increase hyaluronic acid production?
 Ingest it.
 Leafy greens like spinach and kale, starchy root vegetables, and bone broths are good sources of HA.
 (There are also some freaky sources, like rooster comb and fish eyeballs, if you want to really go above and beyond.)

-But what makes hyaluronic acid so good at moisturizing is the fact that it can hold up to 1,000 times its weight in water.
+But what makes hyaluronic acid so good at moisturising is the fact that it can hold up to 1,000 times its weight in water.
 Think of it like a soaked sponge that sits under the surface of the epidermis, and steadily drip-feeds skin with moisture throughout the day.
 As a result, lines look smoother because skin is plumper and dry patches vanish.
-But because it's a large molecule, it won't penetrate to the deepest layers, so that's where hyaluronic acid fillers, which are made of synthesized HA derived from sodium hyaluronate, come in.
+But because it's a large molecule, it won't penetrate to the deepest layers, so that's where hyaluronic acid fillers, which are made of synthesised HA derived from sodium hyaluronate, come in.